Codecademy/docs/content/typescript/concepts/unions/unions.md

 ---
-Title: 'Unions'
+Title: "Unions"
 Description: 'Some values may be one of the multiple possible types.
 TypeScript refers to these "either or" types as type unions.'
 Subjects:
-  - 'Web Development'
+  - "Web Development"
 Tags:
-  - 'Unions'
+  - "Unions"
-  - 'Types'
+  - "Types"
 CatalogContent:
-  - 'learn-typescript'
+  - "learn-typescript"
-  - 'paths/full-stack-engineer-career-path'
+  - "paths/full-stack-engineer-career-path"
 ---

 Some values may be one of multiple possible types.
 TypeScript refers to these "either or" types as type unions.
 This refers to the set theory concept of being a "union" of multiple possible types.